agblacky/toolset/README.md

 # toolset
  Various tools eventually needed for Minecraft?
-Let's be honest it's a little playground project to get familiar with Fabric modding
+ More of a playground project to get familiar with Java and Minecraft / Fabric modding